sohag1192/Ubuntu-Repository-BD/README.md

 # Official Ubuntu Repository
-This script functions to replace our Ubuntu repository with the official Ubuntu repository.
+This script is used to replace our repository with the official repository from Ubuntu.
 ## List Repository
 - 18.04 ( Bionic Beaver )
 - 20.04 ( Focal Fossa )